hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter1.md

 “‘Send posthaste the royal ring, and I shall beg for her hand in marriage at once,’” Irena joined in.

-Yuna laughed, and Irena sensed the hedgehog spines deflate slightly.
+Laughter escaped Yuna's perfect lips, and Irena sensed the hedgehog spines deflate slightly.
 "I've never been to a ball before," the younger girl said, poking her dinner.
-"I guess I want it to be like the ones you grow up hearing about… like in the stories.
-And I know that's stupid of me, but I still can't help but feel disappointed.
+"I guess, I want it to be one like those one hears about growing up… like those enchanted dances from all the fairytales.
+And I know that's folly, but I still can't help feel disappointed.
 Underwhelmed, somehow."

 "Then you're in luck. " Darkness oozed from every word, and as the edges of Irena's lips curled upward, it clouded her mind like smoke, the bitterness of irony almost tangible on the tip of her tongue.
 "I can't tell you if you'll find your fairytale evening at the ball, Yun.
 But underwhelmed?
 Never.
 The ball… The ball is something." she said.
-Then, she shivered.
+She shivered.
 "It's always something."